 Electrostatic Properties of Conductors

-III.
-In the static conditions, the interior of the conductor contains no excess charge
+3. In static conditions, the interior of the conductor contains no excess charge

 Reason: The electric field due to charge on the outer surface of the conductor and outside the conductor is zero at all points inside the conductor